bassmonkey620/Machine-Lab/finalProject/README.md

 # One Part of a Big Clock #

 ## Theme Ideas ##

-1. The Traveller - Mechanisms depict what we do when travelling, such as walking with a backpack on, sitting on a train/plane, sipping something in a cafe, taking a photograph of some monument, etc.
+1. The Traveller - Mechanisms depict what we do when travelling, such as walking with a backpack on, sitting on a train/plane, sipping something in a cafe, taking a photograph of some monument, etc. This would be one clock, perhaps deconstructed (numbers spread out and light up around different form than traditional clock) with twelve mechanisms.
-2. Apocoalypse - Mechanisms depict different versions of the end of the world, such as nuclear war, famine, overpopulation, sun flare, etc.
+2. Apocoalypse - Mechanisms depict different versions of the end of the world, such as nuclear war, famine, overpopulation, sun flare, etc. This could a similar clock to idea 1, but it could also be a build up at 15 minute intervals to a different cataclysm event every hour.
 3. The Orchestra - Mechanisms depict different instruments come to life, Beauty-in-the-Beast style.

 ## Rough Sketch ##